 Many of these workers are leaving large cities, such as San Francisco and New York City, according to Upwork.
 The cities that are attracting them are often in states with lower tax rates or, for those moving during the height of the pandemic, had fewer living restrictions.

-“Areas like Arizona and Nevada are starting to see an influx of people,” says Edward E. Fernandez, president and CEO of 1031 Crowdfunding, an online platform for real estate investors who want to conduct 1031 exchanges to defer the payment of taxes.
+“Areas like Arizona and Nevada are starting to see an influx of people,” says Edward E. Fernandez, president and CEO of 1031 Crowdfunding, an online platform for real estate investors who want to conduct 1031 exchanges of property to defer the payment of taxes.

 In addition to remote workers, many investors are also competing for homes in desirable areas.
 “Investors are willing to buy property unseen,” Fernandez says in explaining the demand for homes in these regions.